 He joined the Open Door to be a player on a team which aims to make a difference in the lives of students by building a strong foundation of learning habits.

-Bianca is a tutor and course instructor who loves helping students to build their skills and confidence.
+Bianca is a tutor and Algonquin College professor who loves helping students to build their skills and confidence.
 She began tutoring as a volunteer in 2001 and has been helping students ever since.
 She has worked in after-school homework clubs, summer youth programs, board-level enrichment course programs, and as a private tutor.
 Bianca graduated with a degree in Civil Engineering and is working towards becoming a certified teacher.
 She enjoys teaching many subjects, including English, French, Mathematics, and Sciences.

 When she is not teaching, Bianca appreciates spending time with her family and friends.
 Her favourite activities are playing board games and spending time in nature.